dwyl/learn-ios-development/README.md

 we would switch!

-But for all the `iPhone` flaws, it's still the most popular device in the world by far.
+But for all the `iPhone` flaws, it's still the most popular _single_ device in the world by far.
-It's not even close.
+It's not even close:

 <img width="783" height="443" alt="smartphone sales" src="https://github.com/user-attachments/assets/0932534e-96d2-42d0-85fa-b03096cdc514" />